-Program Area and Element level Indicators -- The majority of indicators are organized in accordance with the Foreign Assistance Standardized Program Structure (SPS), which is a hierarchy of Objectives, Program Areas, and Elements.
-Indicators are mainly associated with measuring performance at the Program Area and Element level within each of the five Objectives.
+Program Area and Element level Indicators -- The majority of indicators are organized in accordance with the Foreign Assistance Standardized Program Structure and Definitions (SPSD), which is a hierarchy of Program Categories, Areas, and Elements.
+Indicators are mainly associated with measuring performance at the Program Area and Element level within each of the six Categories.

-Cross Cutting Indicators -- These indicators measure performance across multiple Program Objectives, Areas or Elements.
-Cross cutting indicators have been developed to measure performance related to Capacity Building, Gender, Multilateral Contributions, Public/Private Partnerships, and Science, Technology and Innovation/Research.
+Cross Cutting Indicators -- These indicators measure performance across multiple Program Categories, Areas or Elements.
+Cross cutting indicators have been developed to measure performance related to Gender, Youth, and Science, Technology, Innovation, and Research.